Save heaps with a travel money card for Europe: why you should get one before you head off

 Should I get a travel money card for my trip to Europe?

 You don’t have to do anything you don’t want to do.
 No worries.
 If you are happy with your own bank or credit card and don’t mind overseas transaction fees and getting an unfavourable exchange rate, then stick to it.
 But keep in mind, you don’t have to get away from your bank.
 You just temporarily use a different payment card on your travels.
 Then when back home, you can switch back to using your regular debit or credit card.
-A lot of travellers, only use Wise or Revolut when leaving their home country.
+A lot of travellers, only use Wise when leaving their home country.
 You can mix and match.
 It is easy to do.

 Topic: